Christian Peacemaker hostage crisis: Military action & recovery of surviving hostages

 In the early hours of 23 March 2006, as part of Operation Lightwater, the SAS carried out Operation Ney 3: their target was a house in Mishahda, 20 miles northwest of Baghdad, they found two men they were looking for, whom revealed under pressure during interrogation/tactical questioning the location of the hostages in western Baghdad.
 Wary of an ambush, the SAS telephoned the kidnappers moments before the SAS assault on the house and were warned to the kidnappers to leave their location.
-At 0800, B squadron SAS stormed the house, finding the kidnappers had abandoned the building and rescued the hostages, the hostages were ushered into a waiting Bradley IFV and the SAS exfilled in their Humvees.
+At 0800, B squadron SAS stormed the house, finding the kidnappers had abandoned the building and freed the hostages, the hostages were ushered into a waiting Bradley IFV and the SAS exfilled in their Humvees.

 The Times reported that the SAS were supported by 'Task Force Maroon', a support unit made up of British paratroopers and marines.
-Other sources include the Royal Canadian Mounted Police in the rescue effort.
+Other sources include the Royal Canadian Mounted Police in the effort to free the hostages.

 The three surviving hostages were in good medical condition.
 While captive, they had been allowed to exercise and Kember had received medication he needs.

 It was reported that the CPT had not cooperated with the SAS officials who coordinated the operation to recover the hostages.
 CPT co-director Doug Pritchard stated that they did not want a "military raid" to occur and preferred to work with diplomats.